deewhyweb/knative-eventing/README.md

 ## Create simple cron source knative eventing example

-Now that we have a Knative service running which will parse CloudEvents, we can start creating some example Event Sources, starting with a simple cron source.
-To do this we can use the sources.knative.dev/CronJobSource a CRD which is created by default with Knative Eventing.
+Now that we have a Knative service running which will parse CloudEvents, we can start creating some example Event Sources, starting with a simple ping source.
+To do this we can use the sources.knative.dev/PingSource a CRD which is created by default with Knative Eventing.

 ```
 apiVersion: sources.knative.dev
-kind: CronJobSource
+kind: PingSource
 metadata:
-  name: eventinghello-cronjob-source
+  name: eventinghello-Ping-source
 spec:
   schedule: "*/2 * * * *"
-  data: '{"name": "General Klytus"}'
+  jsonData: '{"name": "General Klytus"}'
   sink:
     ref:
       apiVersion: serving.knative.dev/v1alpha1